ParallelMaths/parallel/pages/10-01-all-dark-things.md

 ## 1. The Rhind Papyrus

-The Ancient Egyptian Rhind Papyrus dates to around 1550 BC and is full of mathematical ideas and puzzles.
+The Ancient Egyptian Rhind Papyrus dates back to around 1550 BC and is full of mathematical ideas and puzzles.
 Not surprisingly, it has a section about calculating the slopes of pyramids.

 I particularly like that it opens with the statement: “Directions for Attaining the Knowledge of All Dark Things”.
 That’s quite a way to describe mathematics.

 ::: problem id=1_1 marks=2
-__1.1.__ The papyrus has a great deal about “Egyptians fractions”, which means that every fraction has to be described in terms of other fractions which have the numerator 1.
+__1.1.__ The papyrus has a great deal about “Egyptian fractions”, which means that every fraction has to be described in terms of other fractions which have the numerator 1.

+Or, instead of `2/15`, you would write `1/10 + 1/30`.

 So, instead of `7/10`, you would write `2/3 + 1/30`.

-Or, instead of `2/15`, you would write `1/10 + 1/30`.

 If `2/3` is represented in Egyptian fractions, it could be written as `1/3 + 1/4 + 1/x`.
-What is the missing numerator `x`?
+What is the missing denominator `x`?

 <input solution="12"/>

 ---

 `2/3 = 1/3 + 1/4 + 1/x`

+Finding the lowest common denominator, this is:

 `8/12 = 4/12 + 3/12 + 1/x`